 - Bid A response to a competitive solicitation issued by a JBE.
 (The term "Bid" is used in this manual regardless of the Solicitation Document used by the JBE.
-Thus, a response to an RFQ, IFB, or RFP is referred to as a "Bid-"even though industry practice may involve use of different terms such as "quote" or "proposal.") - Bid Closing Time The date and time at which Bids are due for a particular solicitation. - Bidder Any person or entity that submits a response to a competitive solicitation issued by a JBE, regardless of the Solicitation Document used by the JBE (e.g., RFQ, IFB, or RFP). - Buyer The JBE officer or employee who performs day-to-day purchasing and contracting activities. - Certificate of Insurance A document that provides evidence that an insurance policy has been underwritten and that includes a statement of the policy coverage; see chapter 8, section 8.2.D.
+Thus, a response to an RFQ, IFB, or RFP is referred to as a "Bid" even though industry practice may involve use of different terms such as "quote" or "proposal.") - Bid Closing Time The date and time at which Bids are due for a particular solicitation. - Bidder Any person or entity that submits a response to a competitive solicitation issued by a JBE, regardless of the Solicitation Document used by the JBE (e.g., RFQ, IFB, or RFP). - Buyer The JBE officer or employee who performs day-to-day purchasing and contracting activities. - Certificate of Insurance A document that provides evidence that an insurance policy has been underwritten and that includes a statement of the policy coverage; see chapter 8, section 8.2.D.

-Certificate of Participation - An ancillary contract document used to demonstrate a JBE participates in the Judicial Council Litigation Management Program; see chapter 8, section 8.2.D.

-Contract Administrator - See definition in chapter 11, section 11.3 of this Manual.

-Court Day - A business day of the applicable JBE.

-DVBE - A business certified by the California Department of General Services as a "disabled veteran business enterprise," as that term is defined in MVC 999.

-Evaluation Team - A group responsible for evaluating Bids.
-See chapter 4, section 4.4.A of this Manual for additional information.

-Intra-branch Agreement (IBA) - A type of contract between judicial branch entities; see chapter 8, section 8.2.DB of this Manual.

-- Invitation for Bid (IFB) An invitation for bid; a type of Solicitation Document used in the procurement of non-IT goods and non-IT services. - Joint Legislative Budget Committee (JLBC) A committee of the California State Senate with membership from both houses created to make recommendations to the Legislature and its houses on various matters including the California state budget, revenues and expenditures, and organization and functions of the State of California.

-Judicial Branch Contract Law (JBCL) - Part 2.5 of the PCC; PCC 19201-19210.

-Judicial Branch Entity (JBE) - A superior court, appellate court, the Judicial Council, the Administrative Office of the Courts (AOC), or the Habeas Corpus Resource Center (HCRC).

-Leveraged Procurement - A type of procurement described in chapter 6, section 6.1 of this Manual.

-- Leveraged Procurement Agreement (LPA) See definition in chapter 6, section 6.1 of this Manual. - Local Contracting Manual A manual adopted by a JBE governing its procurement and contracting activities, as required by PCC 19206. - Memorandum of Understanding (MOU) A type of intergovernmental agreement; see chapter 8, section 8.2.DB of this Manual.

-Microbusiness - A type of Small Business.
+- Contract Administrator See definition in chapter 11, section 11.3 of this Manual. - Court Day A business day of the applicable JBE. - DVBE A business certified by the California Department of General Services as a "disabled veteran business enterprise," as that term is defined in MVC 999. - Evaluation Team A group responsible for evaluating Bids.
+See chapter 4, section 4.4.A of this Manual for additional information. - Intra-branch Agreement (IBA) A type of contract between judicial branch entities; see chapter 8, section 8.2.D of this Manual. - Invitation for Bid (IFB) An invitation for bid; a type of Solicitation Document used in the procurement of non-IT goods and non-IT services. - Joint Legislative Budget Committee (JLBC) A committee of the California State Senate with membership from both houses created to make recommendations to the Legislature and its houses on various matters including the California state budget, revenues and expenditures, and organization and functions of the State of California. - Judicial Branch Contract Law (JBCL) Part 2.5 of the PCC; PCC 19201-19210. - Judicial Branch Entity (JBE) A superior court, appellate court, the Judicial Council, the Administrative Office of the Courts (AOC), or the Habeas Corpus Resource Center (HCRC). - Leveraged Procurement A type of procurement described in chapter 6, section 6.1 of this Manual. - Leveraged Procurement Agreement (LPA) See definition in chapter 6, section 6.1 of this Manual. - Local Contracting Manual A manual adopted by a JBE governing its procurement and contracting activities, as required by PCC 19206. - Memorandum of Understanding (MOU) A type of intergovernmental agreement; see chapter 8, section 8.2.D of this Manual. - Microbusiness A type of Small Business. - Payee Data Record A form of document used primarily in connection with tax withholding. - Phoenix Statewide Financial System The financial system maintained by the Judicial CouncilAOC for recording and processing various financial activities of the